Get ready for winter adventures—on an action-packed day of ice safety training. No experience needed!

 - Learn and try out multiple ways to test ice thickness

-- Practice rescuing yourself and rescuing others—with basic techniques and minimal equipment
+- Practice rescuing themselves and rescuing others—with basic techniques and minimal equipment

 - Understand what safety gear to bring out on winter excursions

-- Grow your knowledge and experience—so you can make good decisions when you’re out on frozen lakes and rivers
+- Grow their knowledge and experience—so they can make good decisions when out on frozen lakes and rivers

 Topics covered